 Also, you can call for your copy of the book I wrote for people injured in Auto Accidents in North Carolina.
 It is comprehensive and explains the complex claims process in detail.
 The North Carolina Auto Injury Book is available at Amazon.com or yours FREE (Valued at $16.95) if you download it now by clicking on the Free Offer tab (right).
 In addition, this site has hundreds of articles that are written by me for people like you facing the challenges that result from auto, work or other accidents.

 In addition to the resources described above you can call [(910) 341-7570] or toll free (877) 593-4233.
 Free consultations are available for injury cases.
 You are under no obligation to have us represent you.

 Also, we have provided hundreds of Library Articles, Frequently Asked Questions (FAQs), Blog Posts and Client Testimonials and Case Results for you on this site FREE.
 In addition, we have listed below some of the recent awards we have received for our work in our areas of practice.
-The awards show our committment to providing the highest level of client service, as well as our professionalism, experience and effectiveness.
+The awards show our commitment to providing the highest level of client service, as well as our professionalism, experience and effectiveness.

 Dealing with Insurance Adjusters after an Injury

 Dealing with insurance companies can be confusing and frustrating, especially when you did not cause the accident.
 Adjusters may acknowledge that the accident was the other guy's fault.
 They may say, "Our insurance company accepts liability".
 They may say, "Please sign these medical releases, and send us the medical bills so that we can send you a check."

 That sounds like the problem is solved.
 You are done.
 You can rest easy.

 But, how much will they pay?
 What if there are future medical bills?
 Should your health insurance be involved?
 Will there be a lien against the proceeds and for how much?
 How much will YOU receive?
 These are just some of the questions that arise in all accident claims-large and small.

 What are Your Rights?